Nike Free 5.0Review Facts

 .
 Runners who love minimalistic shoes, generally hate shoes that try to control their movements.
 The grooves in the sole of the shoe allows the foot to contact, then move into pronation very smoothly, allowing you to feel in control.

 Although Nike Frees are lightweight and promote natural range of motion, they are also incredibly supportive.
-Frees feature modified inner sleeve construction made of sandwich mesh, providing a dynamic, sock-like fit that hugs the foot, while still allowing easy don and doff.
-The minimalistic, molded sockliner mimics the curvature of the foot to provide a great fit, enhance support, and add comfort.
+Frees feature an inner sleeve made of layered mesh, providing a sock-like fit while still allowing the shoe to be put on easily and taken off quickly.

 Be mindful if you need support to counteract overpronation